RebelToolbox/RebelDocumentation/tutorials/vr/openxr/deploy_on_quest.rst

 .. seealso::

-    As with any other Android device, please follow `the instructions in the official Godot documentation for deploying to Android <https://docs.godotengine.org/en/stable/getting_started/workflow/export/exporting_for_android.html#doc-exporting-for-android>`__.
+    As with any other Android device, please follow the instructions for :ref:`doc_exporting_for_android`.

 Enable developer mode on the Quest
 ----------------------------------